-To learn more about why Parent Map consistently recognizes the Wilderness Awareness School as the region's Best Nature Camp, click on one of the links below:
+We’re proud to say that Parent Map has consistently recognized the Wilderness Awareness School as the region’s Best Nature Camp.

 What do you remember about nature from your childhood?

 Most likely, it’s a special place that you would share with friends—making forts, climbing trees, and more—all while getting muddy and wet in all kinds of weather.